 Unknown Rival: Known throughout the pop world for never responding to put downs and just keeping her head down while other people will openly talk trash about her.
 Christina Aguilera is her most particular unknown rival, though some of her mean-spirited, confusing comments came to Spears attention in 2004, who responded with hurt, assuming they had a good friendship.
 Aguilera apologized for to Spears for her comments shortly after, claiming they were misconstrued.

 Updated Re-release: Usually refrains from doing this, with the exception of "Britney" which was re-released in Australia/Oceania with an extended album (17 tracks) and a bonus dvd.

 Vocal Evolution: Through time she's used many voices, depending on the song and the era, sometimes full bodied, sometimes whisper, sometimes aggressive, sometimes heart felt.
 While most write her off as minimally talented vocally, her variation and nuance in her performances are what fans love most about her.
-You won't find many Britney fans who enjoy the showpony, powerhouse vocal performances of Christina or Adele.
+You won't find many Britney fans who enjoy the showpony, powerhouse vocal performances of Whitney or Adele.

 Walking Shirtless Scene: Don't Let Me Be The Last To Know is set on a beach, with a guy walking around all muscle and shirtless.

 Womanizer shows Britney's love interest in the shower.

 Weirdness Magnet: Over her 32 year life, she's been through some crazy highs and lows.